 When you’re worth over a billion dollars like ex-Gallen hedge fund manager Raj Rajaratnam, why bother trying to make an extra million through insider trading?
 If you are a multi-millionaire, on multiple boards, and reached the top of McKinsey, why would Rajat Gupta bother to feed insider tips to Raj?
 Is all the prestige and money in the world not enough?

 There must be some type of “Superman complex” where no matter how much you have, all you want to do is win and feel invincible.
-Now I wonder about Aaron Hernandez, the ex-tight end of the New England Patriots who was on a $40 million contract.
 If you’ve got the whole world in your hand, don’t mess it up!

 - Congressional Insider Trading Is What America Wants